tanviredu/PYTHON_REST_API_STEP_BY_STEP/STEP_BY_STEP_PROCESS.md

         add the corresponding url and this time we pass a parameter that is the primary key in urls.py inside the blog app

+17) now we make a post request lets go to the views.py

+    this post request will take the posted data and save it

+    suppose we decided to post this JSON data

+    {
+        "article":{
+            "title": "tanvir",
+            "description" : "tanvir is awosme",
+            "body" : "this is post API",
+            "author_id":1

+        }
+    }

+    so this JSON data is under the key "article"

+    just keep that in mind we need this information

+18)  you need to understand for every entry you need to add

+    1) the serializer.py
+    2) and the views.py
+    3) urls.py in the blog app

+    1) add the "create" method in the serializer.py and the name have to be "create" otherwise it will not work this will change the json to databae objects and save it

+    2) go to the views.py and write a post request

+    3) now go to urls.py and add  a link for it

+        remember same path can be used for different HTTP operation we use the second path for the POST

+    4) now comment out the second get in views.py and its corresponding url. i will explain to you why later.just do it

+    ######

+    check the serializer .add another field

+    author_id = serializers.IntegerField()

+    ####

+    5) now open postman and try to post that JSON